whitequark/blog/source/_posts/2014-04-15-a-guide-to-extension-points-in-ocaml.markdown

 At its core, camlp4 (P4 stands for Pre-Processor-Pretty-Printer) is a parsing library which provides extensible grammars.
 That is, it makes possible to define a parser and then, later, make a derived parser by adding a few rules to the original one.
-That camlp4 can handle OCaml syntax (two OCaml syntaxes, in fact, the original one and a [revised][p4r] one introduced specifically for camlp4) is just a special case.
+The OCaml syntax (two OCaml syntaxes, in fact, the original one and a [revised][p4r] one introduced specifically for camlp4) is just a special case.

 [p4r]: http://caml.inria.fr/pub/docs/manual-camlp4/manual007.html